otsegolo/windows-backup-extractor/README.md

 # Windows Backup Extractor

-This Python tool extracts files from Windows backup `.zip` archives and reconstructs the original folder structure.
-It supports both local directories and SMB (Server Message Block) shares for input and output.
+This Python tool extracts files from Windows backups (the ones that are a collection of `.zip` archives) and reconstructs the original folder structure.
+It supports both local directories and SMB shares for input and output.

 ## Features
 - Extract `.zip` files from Windows backup sets.